History of CNN: Paula Zahn Now

 The primetime show that aired in the timeslot preceding Larry King Live, Paula Zahn Now, which debuted in 2003, was never very popular.
 It competed against Fox News Channel's The O'Reilly Factor, which had grown to become the highest-rated cable news program.
 The program lasted for four years before being cancelled on August 2, 2007.

 Connie Chung Tonight

 Launched in 2002, Connie Chung Tonight was a short-lived news and interview show, hosted by Connie Chung, that was canceled after one year on the air.

 The Point w/Greta Van Susteren

 Greta Van Susteren, who had been with CNN as a correspondent for over a decade, began hosting her own primetime news and interview show in 2001, called The Point; the program was canceled after a year, with Van Susteren joining Fox News Channel shortly afterward.

+The Spin Room

-The Spin RoomThe Spin Room, a half-hour debate show that aired in the 10:30 p.m.
+The Spin Room, a half-hour debate show that aired in the 10:30 p.m.
 Eastern Time slot, debuted in 2000 and was hosted by Tucker Carlson and Bill Press; the program was canceled after a few months and replaced by Greenfield at Large.